gborobio73/tennis-score-c/README.md

 Dialog and message windows are based on Pebble examples UIPatterns: https://github.com/pebble-examples/ui-patterns

-Limitations: **Tennis Score** for Pebble keeps track up to 180 points for Pebble Classic and Steel, and up to 600 points for the other models.
+Limitations: **Tennis Score** for Pebble keeps track up to 180 points for Pebble Classic and Steel, and up to 600 points for other models.

 ## License